 You might find in some forums that the Peter Rex title is listed as part of the English Monarchs series.
 This is incorrect.
 The book is published by Tempus Publishing (The History Press) and is definitely not a Yale English Monarchs title.

-Not all hope is lost for an English Monarchs King Harold study.
-Yale has refreshed the Conqueror's biography; a new Edward the Confessor will be published in August 2020 written by Tom Licence, a new contributor to the series; and an exciting new find in 2019 of two and a half thousand coins from 1066 have reinvigorated interest in Harold.
+Yale has refreshed the Conqueror's biography; the new English Monarchs Edward the Confessor was published in August 2020; and an exciting new find in 2019 of two and a half thousand coins from 1066 has reinvigorated interest in Harold.
 While these finds will have come too late for the Licence biography of Edward they will surely underpin any future study on Harold's brief time as king.
 There has never been a more propitious time for a Harold Godwinson book.
 Edward the Confessor and William the Conqueror have their new book.
-It's time for a book on the king in the middle.
+A book on the king in the middle is well overdue.

 An arrowing experience for Harold.